CROI 2027 Chair and Vice Chairs

 Douglas D. Richman, MD

-Dr Richman is Distinguished Professor of Pathology and Medicine (Active Emeritus) at University of California San Diego in San Diego, California.
+Dr Richman is Distinguished Professor of Pathology and Medicine (Emeritus) at University of California San Diego in San Diego, California.
 He held the Florence Seeley Riford Chair in AIDS Research.
-He currently is Director of the UC San Diego HIV Institute, and Co-Director of the San Diego Center for AIDS Research.
+He currently is Director of the UC San Diego HIV Institute.
 Dr Richman is a Fellow of the American Association for the Advancement of Science, the American Academy of Microbiology, the American Association of Physicians, and the Infectious Disease Society of America.
 He is an infectious diseases clinician whose research focused on influenza virus, herpesviruses, and hemorrhagic fever viruses before concentrating on HIV in the 1980s.
 He participated in the development of most of the first antiretroviral drugs and helped to design and conduct the clinical evaluation of new drugs and treatment strategies, including the first trial of combination antiretroviral therapy and the initial study documenting the value of rendering plasma HIV RNA undetectable.
 HIV drug resistance was originally recognized in his laboratory.
 In addition to his continuing interest in HIV treatment and drug resistance, his research interests have focused on HIV pathogenesis, including the issues of viral latency and evolution.

 Research Focus: Natural history, pathogenesis, and the latent reservoir of HIV